DeiC-HPC/cotainr/doc/development/tracing_logging.rst

 Tracing & logging
 =================
-As `cotainr` is a tools that wraps other tools, e.g. Singularity and Conda, quite a lot of text messages are passed around.
+As `cotainr` is a tool that wraps other tools, e.g. Singularity and Conda, quite a lot of text messages are passed around.
 In particular, we handle:

 - Printed information from `cotainr`.
 - Logging information from `cotainr`.